 The German driver then spent the next four years with the BMW Sauber team, and alongside Robert Kubica, they threatened to challenge Ferrari and McLaren at the front of the grid.

 In spite of this, Heidfeld was unable to record that elusive first win, with a handful of second places finishes being the best he could deliver and subsequently ended his F1 career in 2011 with the unwanted record of having the most podium and second place finishes without winning a Grand Prix.

-Since then, he has raced for Rebellion in the FIA World Endurance Championship, and more recently for the Venturi and Mahindra teams in FIA Formula E.
+Since then, he has raced for Rebellion in the FIA World Endurance Championship, and more recently for the Venturi and Mahindra teams in the FIA Formula E Championship.